The little routines that give structure to each day with a newborn

 What Rituals Do for Babies

-| Improved sleep | Routines signal that it's time for bed |
+- Better sleep: Routines signal that it's time for bed.

 What Rituals Offer Parents

-| Self-confidence | "I know my baby; I know what he likes" |
+- Self-confidence: "I know my baby; I know what he likes."

-| Moments of connection | Quality time despite being tired |
+- Moments of connection: quality time despite being tired.

-| Stress reduction | Less improvisation, more peace of mind |
+- Less stress: less improvisation, more peace of mind.

-Key takeaway: Routines aren’t a burden.
+The takeaway: Routines aren’t a burden.
 They’re little pockets of calm in the sometimes chaotic days of life with a newborn.

 Morning routines: starting the day off right